Why Blogging Is The Best Business In The World

 Not a day goes by where I'm not thankful for starting FS in 2009.
 Blogging gives me something meaningful to do every day post corporate America.
 Blogging also provides me a medium to record my thoughts for my children.
 Further, blogging got me a book deal with Penguin Random House.

-The book is entitled Buy This, Not That: How To Spend Your Way To Wealth And Freedom.
-I'm positive it will be a bestseller and one of the best personal finance books ever.
+My WSJ bestseller is entitled Buy This, Not That: How To Spend Your Way To Wealth And Freedom.
+After my book became a national bestseller, I got another two-book deal!
 Blogging truly is the best business in the world!

 Invest In The Best Private Businesses As Well